-During the third quarter of 2005, seven analyses were conducted on NIST-traceable standards for gamma-emitting radionuclides.
+During the third quarter of 2006, seven analyses were conducted on NIST-traceable standards for gamma-emitting radionuclides.
 Geometries tested included low-volume air filter composites, single charcoal cartridge screening, 10-charcoal cartridge screening and 500 ml 0.8 g/cc samples.
 A total of 28 analytical results were generated.
-All of the results were within the ±20 percent range, with the exception of one result for Cobalt-57.
-This radionuclide had decayed for approximately 10 half-lives, which may have contributed to the result outside the ±20 percent range.
+All of the results were within the $\pm 20$ percent range, with the exception of one result for Cobalt-57.
+This radionuclide had decayed for approximately 10 half-lives, which may have contributed to the result outside the $\pm 20$ percent range.
 The sample was within the three-sigma test criterion.

 Water samples spiked with tritium received six analyses during the quarterly reporting period.
-All were well within the ± 20 percent criterion, generally -4 percent to -5 percent.
-Gross beta spikes analyzed in the third quarter were within 20 percent of the expected values; three of four gross alpha spikes were within 20 percent; the one sample outside this range was within the 3σ criterion.
+All were well within the ±20 percent criterion, generally -4 percent to -5 percent.
+Gross beta spikes analyzed in the third quarter were within 20 percent of the expected values; three of four gross alpha spikes were within 20 percent; the one sample outside this range was within the $3\sigma$ criterion.

 Severn-Trent analyzed a laboratory control sample (LCS) with each batch of samples submitted by the ESER.
 During the third quarter this consisted of strontium-90 in wheat.
-Teledyne Brown ran several laboratory control samples for the waterfowl transuranic analyses.

 Media Analyte QAPP Accuracy LCS Result Within Criterion?
-Air Strontium-90 ±10 percent +4.1 percent Yes Air Americium-241 ±10 percent -42.4 percent No Air Plutonium-239/240 ±10 percent -12.9 percent No Wheat Strontium-90 ±20 percent +14.3 percent Yes Waterfowl Americium-241 ±20 percent +5.6 percent Yes Waterfowl Americium-241 ±20 percent -0.2 percent Yes
+Air Strontium-90 ±10 percent +4.1 percent Yes Air Americium-241 ±10 percent -42.4 percent No Air Plutonium-239/240 ±10 percent -12.9 percent No Wheat Strontium-90 ±20 percent +14.3 percent Yes